 About the Docklands

 The London Docklands sit east of the City of London.
-They are largely found north of the River Thames from Tower Bridge to Woolwich.
+They are largely found north of the Thames from Tower Bridge to Woolwich.
 Following the Second World War, many of the docks were closed and filled to make way for new development.
 The Docklands Light Railway (DLR) connects most of the area.
 Much of the computer-controlled line is over ground and elevated, providing views of the surrounding area.

 Beyond the skyscrapers of Canary Wharf, attractions in the Docklands include the Museum of London's Docklands.
 The museum is housed in a converted nineteenth century warehouse on West India Quay.
 The Limehouse Basin is a starting point for trails along Regent's Canal, while Tower Bridge and the Tower of London at the western edge of the Docklands provide a gateway to the area.